ericDeCourcy/confidential-token-scanner/medium-writeup.md

 The data is within the various `...events.db` files.
 You can see, for example, `cUSDT_events.db` in the toplevel directory of the github.

-Please note that these dbs are not up to date - they require manually running the scanner to add to them.
+Please note that these dbs are not up to date - they require manually running the scanner to add new transactions.
 So far they have been scanned up to block `24943005`, which is April 23, 2026.

 An interesting note: there were over 47000 cUSDT transactions.
 The other tokens all had less than 500, most with less than 100.
 This was largely due to the ZAMA auction, which only accepted cUSDT.